san-kumar/howdoi/README.md

 ## Caveats

 Hopefully it will save you some time and makes your life easier.
-If so, please share it with your friends and give me feedback.
+If so, please share it with your friends and give me [feedback here](https://news.ycombinator.com/item?id=23230157#23230181).
 But remember:

 - It's just a quick hack to save you a few clicks.
 I wrote this in less than 2 hours so don't expect this to be perfect.
 - Right now, it prefers Ubuntu solutions over other linux distros.